Monte Sant'Angelo - sightseeing, attractions, map, accommodation for holidays

 The reward for your climbing effort is the views.
 Amazing views of the Gulf of Manfredon, the coast of Italy and the Adriatic Sea.
 This is the main reason why you should decide to get to Monte Sant'Angelo by road SP55.
 Every meter of distance and hill traveled changes the perspective.
 We always have new images in front of our eyes and it's a pity to keep going.
 Unfortunately the driver MUST be firmly focused on the road and will not benefit from the views (unless there is nothing behind your back and you can slow down for a moment or even stop).
 I warn drivers not to look around !!!
 Local people like to cut corners and suddenly something falls out on us from the opposite direction.
 You have to react in a split second.
 There's no time.
 In this short stretch, we had probably three interventions when I had to immediately make room for some madman in front of me.

-The passengers (or their eyes, in fact) have a feast for it.
-Unfortunately, there are few places on the road where it is safe to stop to take a photo.
-Usually, if there was already a small cove where it was safe to stop, it was not a good view.
-So if you want to take good photos of this driveway, react, however, especially when the stain is not pressed by another vehicle and you can stop for a few moments.
-Unfortunately, we did not manage to catch the moment when we could stop calmly for a photo.
-All the time someone was sitting on our backs and pressing.
-The only photo in the direction of Manfredońska Bay that we were able to take was taken in Monte Sant'Angelo itself and unfortunately it does not reflect the charms of the route.
+Passengers (or rather their eyes) have a feast for it.
+Unfortunately, there are few places on the road where you can safely stop to take a picture.
+Usually, if there was a small cove where it was safe to stop, it didn't have a good view.
+So if you want to take good pictures of this driveway, then react, especially when there is no other vehicle behind you and you can stop for a few moments.
+Unfortunately, we didn't manage to catch a moment where you could stop for a photo.
+There was always someone sitting on our backs pushing us.
+The only photo we managed to take in the direction of Manfredon Bay was taken in Monte Sant'Angelo itself and unfortunately it does not reflect the charms of the route.

 Monte Sant'Angelo - sightseeing